GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Tidal forces and rotational deformation

 where $\mathbf{e}_{ri}$ is the radial unit vector, and $\mathbf{\Omega}_{\star}$ is the rotational angular velocity vector of the star, $\mathbf{\Omega}_i$ the rotational angular velocity vector of body $i$, and $\mathbf{\dot{\theta}}_i$ describes the orbital velocity of the body $i$.
 A figure explaining the tidal force model is given in \cite{Hut1981} and in \cite{Bolmont2015}.

 Rewriting the last term as

 leads to

 Note that there are different models of the tidal forces in existence other than the constant time lag description that we use.
-For more details see e.g., \cite{Efroimsky2007} or \cite{Auclair-Desrotour+2014}.
+For more details see, e.g., \cite{Efroimsky2007}, \cite{Leconte+2010}, or \cite{Auclair-Desrotour+2014}.
 Some of these models can also be treated in a secular evolution model.
-In section \ref{sect:tidalTest} we compare our implementation to three secular evolution models.
+In section \ref{sect:tidalTest} we compare our implementation to three secular evolution models. \cite{Leconte+2010} describe how the time lag $\tau$ can be converted into the tidal quality factor $Q$.
+While there is no simple relation for the general case, the case of a non-synchronized circular orbit with $Q \gg 1$ can be converted as \citep{Leconte+2010}